Runtime governance engine for AI agents

 DATA ENCRYPTION

-Your agent cannot leak what it never saw.
+Agents can't leak what they never saw.

 Kernel sits between your data and the agent's context.
+The agent still does the job.
+The data stays under cryptographic control end-to-end.
 Each sensitive field is protected at the level you choose:

 MK